Polyhedral Horofunction Compactification as a Polyhedral Ball: Proof of Theorem

-with $i \in S_E$ remain.
-Therefore, the limit $\lim_{n \ra \infty} m^C(x_n)$ of the subsequence is a convex combination of all those edges spanning the face $E$ and lies in $E$.
-As $E$ is in the boundary of $C$, this is a contradiction.
-It remains to prove the case where $(x_n)$ is contained inside a compactum.
-Then again we can find a subsequence $(x_{n_k})$ converging to some point $x \in \R^m$.
-By continuity of $m^C$ and uniqueness of limits we conclude $y = m^C(x)$ lies in the image of $m^C$.
-As $y$ was some arbitrary boundary point, the image of $m^C$ is also closed in $C$ and therefore the whole $C$. \end{proof}
+with $c_i \in E$ remain in the limit.
+Consequently, the limit $\lim_{n \ra \infty} m^C(x_n)$ of the subsequence is a convex combination of all those vertices spanning the face $E$ and thus lies in $E$.
+Since $E$ is in the boundary of $C$, this is a contradiction to the assumption that the image is open but not closed.

+It remains to consider the case where $(x_n)_n$ is bounded.
+Here again we find a subsequence $(x_{n_k})_k$ converging to some point $x \in \RR^k$.
+By continuity of $m^C$ and uniqueness of limits we conclude that $y = m^C(x)$ lies in the image of $m^C$.
+As $y$ was some arbitrary boundary point, the image of $m^C$ is also closed in $C$.